mbwilding/mbwilding/resume.md

 # Matthew Wilding

-I am a full-stack software engineer who specialises in architecting scalable systems using Rust, C#, TypeScript, React and various cloud providers.
+I am a software engineer who specialises in architecting scalable systems using Rust, C#, TypeScript, React and various cloud providers.

 In my spare time, I enjoy contributing to open-source projects and consistently work on side projects.
 I am also an avid reader and stay up-to-date with the latest industry trends and best practices.